 This type of activity pushes students to develop novel ideas and design their own research independently.
 This could potentially even provide students with a working experiment that they could use to test their ideas using real participants for a final project or the beginnings of a Master’s or PhD proposal.

 A great method to use here is the IAT.
-It’s easy to come up with lots of hypotheses and it introduces students to behavioural research.
+It’s easy to come up with lots of hypotheses and it introduces students to behavioural research and the idea of congruent and incongruent trials.
 There are three IAT templates in Gorilla here.
 Why not make the test fun by asking questions like:

-- Do applicants’ tattoos affect employers’ hiring prefrences?
+- Do applicants’ tattoos affect employers’ hiring preferences?

 - What effect do colours have on shoppers’ behaviours?
 (Red for romance, blue for health, green for the environment?)